-The $>5\sigma$ observations of the ttH process and of H $\rightarrow \tau\tau$ and H \rightarrow bb decays, independently by ATLAS and CMS, firmly establish the existence of a new kind of fundamental interaction, Yukawa interactions.
-Yukawa interactions are important because they are: (1) qualitatively unlike any quantum interaction probed before (effective charge not quantised), (2) hypothesized to be responsible for the stability of hydrogen, and for determining the size of atoms and the energy scales of chemical reactions.
-Establishing the pattern of Yukawa couplings across the full remaining set of quarks and charged leptons is one of the major challenges for particle physics today.
+- The $>5\sigma$ observations of the ttH process and of H $\rightarrow \tau\tau$ and H \rightarrow bb decays, independently by ATLAS and CMS, firmly establish the existence of a new kind of fundamental interaction, Yukawa interactions. - Yukawa interactions are important because they are: - (1) qualitatively unlike any quantum interaction probed before (effective charge not quantised, not conserved) - (2) hypothesized to be responsible for the stability of hydrogen, and for determining the size of atoms and the energy scales of chemical reactions. - Equivalently this is a fifth force, the "Higgs force"